circuitfox/vitae-net/docs/database-diagram.md

 - **code_status:** Instructions on what the student should do when the patient "codes" (goes into cardiac/respiratory arrest).
 - **physician:** The patient's doctor.
 - **room:** The room that the patient can be found in.

+### mar_entries

+The mar_entries table is used to store prescriptions for patients.
+These records are used to populate medical administration records ("MAR").
+The foreign keys `medication_id` and `medical_record_number` form a composite key.

+- **medication_id:** This is a foreign key referencing the `medication_id` field from the `medications` table.
+- **medical_record_number:** This is a foreign key referencing the `medical_record_number` field from the `patients` table.
+- **stat:** This indicates whether the medication is stat/PRN ("pro re nata"), or "as needed."
+An as needed medication is any medication that is prescribed to a patient for a short period of time in response to a diagnosis.
+The value "0" will indicate the medication is not PRN, while "1" will indicate the medication is PRN.
+- **instructions:** This contains any additional instructions from the doctor for administering the medication.
+- **given_at:** This integer is a list of 13 boolean values.
+Each digit, from right to left, represents an hour of the day from 0700 to 1900.
+The value "1" indicates the value is to be given at this hour.

+### signatures

+The signatures table is used to show which student administered what prescription at which time.
+The foreign keys `medication_id` and `medical_record_number` form a composite key.

+- **medication_id:** This is a foreign key referencing the `medication_id` field from the `medications` table.
+- **medical_record_number:** This is a foreign key referencing the `medical_record_number` field from the `patients` table.
+- **time:** This is the time of day that the student administered the medication.
+- **student_name:** The name of the student that administered the medication.
+This serves as his/her signature.